ABPW Cheer FAQs

 You must remember that your child is on a team representing Acton-Boxborough Pop Warner.
 Cheerleaders and parents should always conduct themselves in a proper manner and display good sportsmanship and manners to the organization, team members, and opposing teams.

 What is Pop Warner Night?

-More than just a night, it is ABPWs main event and a night the girls look forward to all season long!
-Usually held in mid-October, Pop Warner Night is the one day - and one day only - that the girls are allowed to wear their uniforms to school.
-The girls then bring bagged dinners to the Junior High, where they practice and have a picnic dinner before heading over to the field to cheer at the varsity game with the high-school girls.
-The highlight of the night is the halftime show, when all the girls, second-graders through high school seniors, perform together!
-Bring family, friends, neighbors...you wont want to miss this!
-(And dont forget your camera!)
+More than just a night, it is ABPWs main event and a night the cheerleaders look forward to all season long!
+Usually held in mid-October, Pop Warner Night is the one day - and one day only - that the cheerleaders are allowed to wear their uniforms to school.
+They then bring bagged dinners to the Junior High, where they practice and have a picnic dinner before heading over to the field to cheer at the varsity game with the high school cheerleaders.
+The highlight of the night is the halftime show, when all the cheerleaders, second-graders through high school seniors, perform together!
+Bring family, friends, neighbors...you won’t want to miss this!
+(And don't forget your camera!)

 What is Awards Night?

 Typically in November, all ABPW cheer coaches, cheerleaders, and their families gather for an awards presentation.

 Need more information?
 Contact the cheer director at

 or find us on Facebook here.